simonhughcom/til/iptables/log-and-drop.md

 # Log And Drop
-Create a Log And Drop chain, to first log all packets not accepted and then drop them.
+Create a `LOGANDDROP` chain, to first log all packets not accepted and then drop them.

 ``` shell
 iptables -N LOGANDDROP